Double killer facing life in jail for a second time

 Sarah Mayhew was found dead in April.

-A double murderer is facing life in jail for a second time after admitting killing a woman and dumping her dismembered body in a park.
+A double murderer is facing life in jail for a second time after killing a woman and dumping her dismembered body in a park while out on licence after being freed from prison.

 Sarah Mayhew, 38, was found dead in Rowdown Fields, New Addington, south London, after police were alerted to human remains on April 2.